Using Tulips In The Yard & House

-Tulips can be planted in the fall outdoors in landscape containers such as windowboxes, patio planters and half barrels for spring display.
-Plant as you would in the ground, but use a soilless potting mix and allow the bulbs to touch each other.
+Tulips can also be planted in the fall outdoors in landscape containers such as tulips in window boxes, patio planters, tulips in planters, or half barrels for a cheerful spring display.
+Plant as you would in the ground, but use a soilless potting mix and let the bulbs touch each other.
 Be sure your container has drainage holes.
 Afterward, remove the bulbs and plant annuals in the containers.

 While breeders have made every effort to make the Darwins and other hybrids perennial--to assure that they come back every spring--most are not reliably perennial without a lot of extra special care.
 For this reason they are not suited for naturalizing in meadows or lawns.
 Plan to plant new tulips each year, or plant the smaller botanical types that are more dependable for repeat bloom.